mmastrac/rust-ctor/README.md

 In most cases, `sys_common::at_exit` is a better choice than `#[dtor]`.
 Caveat emptor!

+On some platforms, unloading of shared libraries may not actually happen until process exit, even if explicitly unloaded.
+The rules for this are arcane and difficult to understand.
+For example, thread-local storage on OSX will affect this (see [this comment](https://github.com/rust-lang/rust/issues/28794#issuecomment-368693049)).

 ## Examples

 Marks the function `foo` as a module constructor, called when a static